ducky4life/ns-detag/README.md

 ### works with fast.nationstates.net :D
 Extra detag functionalities i guess. idk javascript

+this is meant to be used on top of existing update tools such as breeze++ or gauntlet, thats why i chose keybinds that these scripts dont/rarely use

 i pieced this together by pattern recognition and sampling different ns scripts, i dont know js

 you can change the keybind by replacing L/O in keyL/keyO/etc with another key of your choice